ravuthz/zeploy/TASKS.md

 - [x] Fix the socket not work well when click execute on web it no any action
 - [x] Fix AttributeError: 'ExecutionService' object has no attribute 'get_script'
 - [x] Check and fix my deployment with docker on firebase studio

-NOTE:
-Always update this after finished each tasks or bugs fixed.